justindodson/c-Projects/Assignments/LetterPyramid/README.md

 # Letter Pyramid

-The goal of this assignment was to create an algorith that would take in a string of characters and output the characters in a triangle.
+The goal of this assignment was to create an algorithm that would take in a string of characters and output the characters in a triangle.
 The triange would start with the first character and build each row to add the next new character on both sides of the row before it.